Services / Executive Coaching

 The Leader Who Has Plateaued

 A capable leader has hit a ceiling that more skill-building cannot break.
 The complexity of their role has exceeded the clarity they have about themselves.
 They are technically proficient and relationally expensive.
 What they need is not another framework.
-It is a precise understanding of how they got shaped — and what it is costing them.
+It is a precise understanding of how they got shaped, and what it is costing them.

 The High-Performer Who Is Exhausted

 They deliver.
 They always deliver.
 And they are exhausted by the cost of doing it.
-The exhaustion is not a capacity problem — it is an identity problem.
+The exhaustion is not a capacity problem.
+It is an identity problem.
 They are leading from a version of themselves that requires constant maintenance.
 Coaching helps them find the version that does not.

 The Leader in a New Altitude

 A promotion, a new organization, a significantly expanded scope.
 The strategies that built the career are no longer sufficient for the role.
-The leader needs to understand who they are at this level of pressure — before the pressure defines that for them.
+The leader needs to understand who they are at this level of pressure, before the pressure defines that for them.

-The Leader Navigating a Contested Environment
+The Leader on Contested Terrain

 Coaching session